 01603 493625

-The jewellery collection, presented to the museum by Anne Hull Grundy, consists of some fine eighteenth century paste and a wide range of mid to late nineteenth century pieces.
+The jewellery collection, presented to the museum by Anne Hull Grundy, consists of some fine 18th-century paste and a wide range of mid to late 19th-century pieces.

 Friar Lane, Off Maid Marian Way, Nottingham.
 NG1 6EL